raehik/medlib/README.md

 threads.
 Wonder if I could expand the pool concept?
 Wonder what existing libraries and code similar to mine do that the face of trying to apply concurrency to mixed parallelism.

+## License
+Provided under the MIT license.
+Please see `LICENSE` for the full license text.